 The UNN is a research-rich, business-focused, professional university with a global reputation for academic excellence.
 We conduct ground-breaking research that is responsive to the science & technology, health & wellbeing, economic & social and arts & cultural needs of the communities.
 Lined to ELCA’s themes, the main areas of research include the following aspects:

-The Bay Zoltan Network currently has 4 members only, the entities mentioned in the text (BZN, KTI, ÉMI, ZalaZone).
+The Bay Zoltan Network currently has 5 members, the entities mentioned i (BZN, KTI, ÉMI, ZalaZone and Neumann Technology Platform).
 All are owned by the government and have a research infrastructure and portfolio that could be useful for the SMEs as well.